simonelnahas/savant-ide/README.md

 ## Motivation

-The [previous iteration](https://ide.zilliqa.com) of our IDE was useful for context-free testing of arbitrary Scilla smart contracts.
+The [previous iteration](https://ide.zilliqa.com) of Scilla IDE was useful for context-free testing of arbitrary Scilla smart contracts.
 However, its user experience was not ideal for testing of complex contracts due to the need to manually copy-and-paste state transitions and/or manually to adjust parameters simulate real blockchain behavior.

-We realised this was a time sink for developers coming looking for a quick and easy way to try Scilla out.
-Savant attempts to address this short coming by enabling an automated development environment, in-browser, with quick and intuitive controls.
+It was a time sink for developers coming looking for a quick and easy way to try Scilla out.
+Savant attempts to address this shortcoming by enabling an automated development environment, in-browser, with quick and intuitive controls.